dsander/transmission-client/README.markdown

 	sudo gem install transmission-client

-If you want to use EventMachine (optional) you need to install the eventmachine gem and igrigorik's em-http-request:

-	sudo gem install eventmachine
-	sudo gem install em-http-request

 ## Usage
 Get a list of torrents and print its file names:

-	require 'transmission-client'
-	t = Transmission::Client.new('127.0.0.1', 9091)
-	t.torrents.each do |torrent|
-	  puts torrent.name
-	end

-To use the EventMachine driven interface:

-	require 'eventmachine'
 	require 'transmission-client'

 	EventMachine.run do